sd-powell/portfolio_project_3/README.md

 5. Integrated Cloudinary for image uploads and Discogs for record metadata
 6. Built dynamic filtering, search, and user dashboard features
 7. Focused on accessibility, responsive design, and a clean UI
-8. Completed manual and automated testing, README documentation, and deployed to Heroku
+8. Completed manual and automated testing, final documentation, and deployed to Heroku

 Version control was managed using **Git** and **GitHub**, with regular, descriptive commits to track progress and maintain a clear development history.